Toll Free USA & Canada: 1-800-704-6234

 Splendor of Brazil is a nine day tour which includes a visit to a rain forest lodge walking around several sites, and the jungle tour will involve boat tours.
 Some light hiking will be done on this trip.

 On all Southern Crossings tours, you are met at the airport by one of our representatives (holding a Southern Crossings placard), who will accompany you to our joining hotel.
 No bargaining or being ripped off by airport taxis!

 International flight to/from Brazil, Domestic flight from Iguazzu to Rio de Janeiro at the end of the trip, pre- & post- tour accommodation, visas to Brazil or Argentina, vaccinations, personal insurance, meals except where specified above, drinks, laundry, souvenirs, tips while on optional excursions and other items of a personal nature.
-Medical travel insurance is not included through Southern Crossings though we do require that you have a policy, cancellation insurance is advisable.
-Any medical insurance is acceptable.
+Medical travel insurance is not included through Southern Crossings, cancellation insurance is advisable.

 We will gladly arrange additional accommodation for you before or after your trip:

 This tour includes 4 star hotels.
 We would be happy to give you an upgrade to 5 star hotels.
 If you would like to select a specific hotel let us know your preference.
 We can then work it into your custom itinerary.